EyupErgin/HuntRthys/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ### Contributing
+Repo Update Date: 23-07-2023 <br>
-If you would like to contribute to this project, please open an issue or submit a pull request.
+> If you would like to contribute to this project, please open an issue or submit a pull request.
 Any contributions and suggestions are welcome!

 ### Contact
 If you have any questions or suggestions, please feel free to contact me.<br>